jbm-ballistics/jbm-ballistics/README.md

 # jbm-ballistics-apps.github.io

-This is a very simple page to provide the manual for the JBM Ballistics iPhone applications.
+This is the last iteration of JBM Ballistics.
+The calculators have been retired.
+I am keeping some of the downloads and providing information about any iOS applications I develop.